datajerk/ctf-write-ups/umdctf2021/furor/README.md

 I guessed on some of the functions like `setup` and `setup2`.
 The `memset` and `read` are just what they looked like or functioned as (this isn't Linux).
 And the parameters have been renamed to reflect the text they point to.

-With this out of the way, it is pretty clear what is going on here, from the top down the program starts, emits `Press enter to start or e to exit...`, then prompts for input, where if then equal to `0x65` (a.k.a. `e`), then a `CR` is emitted, then it drops down to `Now exiting` and that's it.
+With this out of the way, it is pretty clear what is going on here, from the top down the program starts, emits `Press enter to start or e to exit...`, then prompts for input, where if equal to `0x65` (a.k.a. `e`), then a `CR` is emitted, then it drops down to `Now exiting` and that's it.
 Otherwise more text is emitted, a buffer (`auStack`) is zeroed out, and then we are prompted for a `Password:`.

 Being new to ARM, I'm not 100% sure how their stack frames are setup.
 If this were x86_64 I'd just assume since `read` was passed `local_30` (odd, Ghidra could be wrong), then I'd be `0x30` (48) bytes from the return address, so write out 48 bytes of garbage, then exploit, however why don't we just send 100 bytes of garbage and see what we see?